Carol Burns: Early life

 Burns was born and raised in Brisbane, Queensland.
 Her mother Mary (née Langford) was a receptionist and her father William was a motor spare parts manager.
 She attended Milton State Primary School where her initiation into the world of theatre began with speech and drama classes in 1958.
 Burns acted with Brisbane Arts Theatre and also Twelfth Night Theatre, where she was a student of theatre director, Joan Whalley, and also tutored within the junior drama workshops, in Brisbane.

 Career

 Television and film

-Burns' major television role was her performance in the cult television program Prisoner, in which she played the tough but affable lesbian bikie character, Frieda "Franky" Doyle.
+Burns's major television role was her performance in the cult television program Prisoner, in which she played the tough but affable lesbian bikie character, Frieda "Franky" Doyle.
 Although only appearing in the first 20 episodes, her character attained cult status, resulting in her winning a Logie Award for Best Lead Actress in a Series.
 Burns stated in a 2011 interview that she left the show due to very low pay and an increased workload as a result of the more rapid production of episodes.
 She also stated that it was her decision to be killed off as she did not want to be lured back.
 After Burns's departure from the series the producers released a telemovie titled The Franky Doyle Story which they compiled using footage from the episodes in which Burns had participated.